tyler-bartunek/ShoeBot/README.md

 as an optional component are the schematic and KiCad board file for a PCB that handles fanning out the SPI communication.

 #### Chip Select
+To make this simpler, an SPI_Fanout class is under development.
+While we wait for that to finish, here's the breakdown of design intent for the fanout board plus a few practical tips.

 In order to free up GPIO pins on the Raspberry Pi, it uses an 8-bit shift register to toggle chip select pins for each of the modules.
-On the optional PCB, this register is a 74HC595, and the following values (pre-inversion) correspond to the following locations:
+On the optional PCB, this register is a 74HC595, and the following values correspond to the following locations:

-1. Back Left: 0x80
+1. Back Left: 0x7F
-2. Center Left: 0x40
+2. Center Left: 0xBF
-3. Front Left: 0x20
+3. Front Left: 0xDF
-4. Front Right: 0x10
+4. Front Right: 0xEF
-5. Center Right: 0x08
+5. Center Right: 0xF7
-6. Back Right: 0x04
+6. Back Right: 0xFB

-Now, this board and associated firmware assume **active-low** chip select, meaning that you actually send the **bitwise NOT** for each of these values.
-This means if you want to communicate with the back left module, you send 0x7F instead of 0x80.
+If these values seem strange, it is because we are assuming **active-low** chip select, and these values ensure that the proper pin is low while all others are high.
+The easy way to sanity-check if the byte you are sending is correct is to figure out which line you want to set low, figure out the binary value (in the case of the back-left connection, that would be 0x80), then invert.

 Also, this PCB assumes that the register is using SCK from the SPI bus to handle its shift-in clock.
+For that reason, it was necessary to deploy pigpio to set up an event listener on the SCK pin to detect the rising edge and send the each bit of that data on that rising edge.

 #### Future development
 Much of the firmware is still under development, and additional details such as component IDs, synchronization, and timing